sjp/iNZightRegression/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
 * replaced \dontrun with \donttest in examples
+* added link to iNZight in the description

 ## Test environments